Friends of NACD District Grants Program

 Recycling Agricultural Chemical Containers

-Butte Soil and Water Conservation District (BSWCD) will purchase a recycling container for local farmers, ranchers, homeowners and businesses to leave their plastic pesticide, herbicide and other chemical containers for proper handling and recycling.
-This service is currently not available locally, and BSWCD will conduct outreach with local landowners and vendors on the value of reducing plastics in the waste stream.
+Butte Soil and Water Conservation District (BSWCD) installed a locally accessible recycling bin for agricultural chemical containers.
+Local farmers, ranchers, homeowners and businesses may now dispose their plastic pesticide, herbicide and other chemical containers in this bin for proper handling and recycling.
+This service had not previously been available.
+The project has helped spread the district’s conservation message and opens the door for more outreach on water quality issues.

 Seed Sanctuary: Re-seeding Richland

 To promote home gardening, sustainable gardening practices and pollinator conservation, the Richland Soil and Water Conservation District (RSWCD) launched a Seed Sanctuary, a free seed share that provided residents with small packets of wildflower, vegetable and herb seeds at no cost.
 As a direct result of this project, community awareness of RSWCD was raised.
 The district expanded its volunteer base, gained new social media followers and added nearly 2,000 new subscribers to its monthly newsletter.
 Read more about RSWCD’s accomplishments with this grant funding in this blog post.

 Eastern Rhode Island Conservation District

 The Eastern Rhode Island Conservation District launched a Seedling Sale Program during an Earth Day Celebration at a local farm in Rhode Island to expand district fundraising efforts while educating the local community on the value of planting native trees.